wmhilton-stoplight/platform-docs/2.-workspaces/b1-change-look-and-feel.md

 You can:

-- Use the default template to get started quickly.
+- Use the default template to get started.
 - Edit the default template to personalize it for your company.
 - Completely replace the default template.

->Use traditional Markdown along with [Stoplight Flavored Markdown](https://meta.stoplight.io/docs/studio/docs/Documentation/03a-stoplight-flavored-markdown.md).
+>Use traditional Markdown along with [Stoplight Flavored Markdown](../4.-documentation/stoplight-flavored-markdown.md).

 1. Select the right arrow next to **Landing Page**.
 2. Use the **Home Screen Markdown** page to add information to the page.